Skip to main content

 3-Property Portfolio

-A 3-property portfolio in top-scored markets generates nearly $40K more per year in equity versus bottom-scored markets.
+A 3-property portfolio in top-scored markets generates roughly $10K more per year in excess equity versus bottom-scored markets.

 Avoid Losses